 This is one of the amazing teaching moments that can happen to your children when they’re learning one of the arts.

 When your child finally plays that passage that they’ve been working on right, takes on a new piece that they’ve been wanting to play, or nails what they’ve practiced for months at a recital, they’ll almost definitely receive the rush of confidence that comes from a job well done.

 Most children don’t ever learn this type of confidence.
 If they do, it’s largely linked with school, which can seem out of their control.
 Children are rarely fans of mathematical equations as much as they are fans of songs.

 Sports are often turned to as the only way that children can learn a sense of pride in themself.
 Indeed, sports are a great way for children to learn that their individual accomplishments can matter.

 However, many people miss out on the great benefits that music can have.
-Playing in a band instils a similar sense of community to playing on a sports team.
+Playing in a band instills a similar sense of community to playing on a sports team.
 Playing wonderfully is always great for children, whether they’re playing music or playing sports.

 5. They’ll Have Fun